tokcum/tokcum.github.io/index.markdown

 operations, processes and leadership.
 Lately I gave it a new orientation by changing from IT over to Engineering.

-I always felt comfortable with writing my own scripts and glue code to automate systems.
+I always felt comfortable writing my own scripts and glue code to automate systems.
 I liked to be in touch with software developers and to adopt agile methods in IT operations.